Mission in Mishar - Egypt and Jordan ( 2018) - মিশর রহস্য (2018)

 which later fell to the Assyrians.
 It was dominated briefly by the Nabateans before it became a great Roman trade center and was renamed

-Empire, until the Ottomans were forced out by the Allies, with the help of the
+Empire, until the Ottomans were forced out by the Allies (with Lawrence of Arabia playing a very important role) during World War I, with the help of the

 Hashemites, who formed a monarchy that continues to rule until the present.

 There is a citadel here.
 Our car took us there.
 There is a

 wonderful view of the city from the citadel.
 In Amman Citadel no era of history

 has left untouched.
 Unfortunately, it is no longer a living space.
 It is standing on one of the 7 hills that form

 the city of Amman in Jordan.
 It is also known as Jabal al-Qala meaning the hill

 of the citadel.
 Amman Citadel has been continuously inhabited since the

 Neolithic period.
 Several things from Bronze age (3000 BC-1500 BC) were